+\textbf{Part \ref{part:gmm}}.
+Good minimal model, applications, and proofs of the main theorems: Sections \ref{sec: gmm fdlt} and \ref{sec: proof of the main theorems}.
+In Section \ref{sec: gmm fdlt}, we prove the existence of good minimal models for $\Qq$-factorial F-dlt generalized foliated quadruples polarized with an ample divisor.
+Similar arguments imply the base-point-freeness theorem for such quadruples, leading to a special case of the Prokhorov-Shokurov $\bb$-semi-ampleness conjecture.
+Lastly, in Section \ref{sec: proof of the main theorems}, we prove all the main theorems of the paper that are not covered in the previous sections.

+\textbf{Postscript}.
+We remark that after this paper was posted on Arxiv, subsequent works (further development on the MMP of foliations \cite{LMX24} and its adjoint structures \cite{CHL+24,CHL+25}) have emerged, which build on the framework presented here.

 \textbf{Acknowledgement}.
 The authors would like to thank Caucher Birkar, Paolo Cascini, Priyankur Chaudhuri, Omprokash Das, Christopher D. Hacon, Chen Jiang, Junpeng Jiao, Jie Liu, Yuchen Liu, Roktim Mascharak, Fanjun Meng, Wenhao Ou, Vyacheslav V. Shokurov, Chenyang Xu, and Qingyuan Xue for fruitful discussions.
-Part of this work was inspired by discussions that the third author had with Paolo Cascini at the Simons Center at Stony Brook University in May 2023, and at Tsinghua University in August 2023.
-Portions of this work were completed during visits by the third and fourth authors to Fudan University, and by the last three authors to Tsinghua University in June 2023.
-The authors extend their gratitude for the warm hospitality received during these visits.
-The second author is affiliated with LMNS at Fudan University, and has received support from the National Key Research and Development Program of China (Grant No. 2020YFA0713200).
-The fourth author has been partially supported by NSF research grants no. DMS-1801851 and DMS-1952522, as well as a grant from the Simons Foundation (Award Number: 256202).
+The work is supported by the National Key R\&D Program of China \#2024YFA1014400.
+The first author and the second author are supported by the National Key R\&D Program of China \#2025YFA1018100.
+The second author is supported by the National Key R\&D Program of China \#2023YFA1010600.
+The first author was sponsored by the NSFC (\#12401055) and the NSF of Shanghai (\#24ZR1430000).
+The second author was supported by NSFC for Excellent Young Scientists (\#12322102), and he is a member of LMNS, Fudan University.
+The fourth author had been partially supported by NSF research grants no. DMS-1801851 and DMS-1952522, as well as a grant from the Simons Foundation (Award Number: 256202).